josehoras/Path-Planning-Project/writeup.md

 - **Behavior Planning** of my car using costs functions to evaluate which lane to use
 - **Trajectory Generation** to accelerate, keep in lane speed, and change lanes, keeping low levels of jerk and acceleration

 Additionally the code contains several print out statements that were used to understand and debug the behavior of the different variables as the road conditions were changing.
-These statements are signaled bay comments and are left out as additional information.
+These statements are signaled by comments and are left as additional information.
 ## Prediction

 On each cycle the code will feed a series of 50 path points to the simulator for our car to follow.
 Not all of this positions will be realized at the end of the cycle, and the simulator will feed back  the previous path points that were left over.
 I want to add path points from the last of the previous path position.
 This is a position in the future of my car that I calculate and it is from this predicted position that I refer the rest of the operations to decide the future planning and trajectory.